 The Port works closely with the City and County of San Francisco (City), and other transit providers to ensure that all forms of transportation to and along the waterfront are safe, efficient, and accessible to everyone, regardless of age, income, or ability.
-Coordinating and managing this transportation system is a delicate balancing act that involves accommodating heavy maritime industrial and cargo uses while also providing for public transit, automobile, pedestrian, and bicycle access that is safe and convenient.
+Coordinating and managing this transportation system is a delicate balancing act that involves accommodating heavy maritime industrial and cargo uses while also providing equitable access to safe and convenient public transit, automobile, pedestrian, and bicycle access for all San Franciscans and visitors.